-The Coos Bay Rail Link - CBR on April 29
+The Coos Bay Rail Link - CBR has

 restored full service to the 134-mile Coos

 Bay rail line.
-CBR marked the day by hauling
+CBR marked the day April 29,

-the first rail cars of
+2013, by hauling the first rail cars of

 freight rail system.